hoangthaiduong2001/search-sroll/README.md

 ### `npm start`

-# Iechnology used in the project
+# Technology used in the project

 react-router-dom